 Concerts, presented at the end of each academic semester, feature the Seraphic Fire professional ensemble performing a guided tour of a subscription concert.
 At these concerts, students from the CER have the opportunity to perform on their own and alongside Seraphic in front of an audience of their peers.

-Seraphic Fire currently works with Spanish Lakes Elementary, West Hialeah Gardens Elementary, Joella C. Good Elementary, Palm Springs Elementary, Bent Tree Elementary, Wesley Matthews Elementary, Royal Palm Elementary, and Zora Neal Hurston Elementary.
+Seraphic Fire currently works with Spanish Lakes Elementary, West Hialeah Gardens Elementary, Joella C. Good Elementary, Palm Springs Elementary, Bent Tree Elementary, Wesley Matthews Elementary, Royal Palm Elementary, Zora Neal Hurston Elementary, Stephen Foster Elementary, and North Andrews Gardens Elementary.

 Seraphic Fire education programs are endowed in perpetuity by The Clinton Family Fund Education Endowment with generous additional support from The Hutson-Wiley Echevarria Foundation.